DPSN-org/infra-proposals/README.md

    ## Reward Type
    Points or Dollars (Specify the amount if applicable).
    ```
-3. Submit a pull request with your proposal.
+4. Submit the issue and wait for community feedback and discussions.

 ### 2️⃣ Contributing a Solution
 If you want to contribute a solution to an existing proposal:

-1. Browse through the existing proposals in the `proposals/` directory.
+1. Browse through the existing proposals in the "Issues" section.
-2. Create a new folder under `solutions/{proposal-title}/`.
-3. Add your solution in the folder with appropriate documentation.
-4. Submit a pull request with your solution.
+2. Comment on the issue with your proposed solution, including:
+   - **Code Implementation** (if applicable)
+   - **Step-by-step explanation**
+   - **Test Cases**
+   - **Performance Benchmarks** (if relevant)
+3. Maintain discussions and iterate based on feedback from the community.

 ---